 where S-1 is the inverse of the covariance matrix of the training set.
 Since the data in the system application are bimodal (positive or negative for LCP), separate MDs were calculated relative to each class.
-That is, one MD was computed with respect to the subset of calibration spectra with positive LCP reference (MD+), and the other was calculated with respect to the subset of calibration spectra with negative LCP reference (MD-).
+That is, one MD was computed with respect to the subset of calibration spectra with positive LCP reference (MD+), and the other was calculated with respect to the subset of calibration spectra to the subset of calibration spectra with positive LCP reference (MD+).
 A given validation spectrum is assigned the smaller of the two distances (MD+ or MD-).